grafdigital/servicenow_cli_docker/README.md

 ## Why

-- **Node / NPM Compatibility:** Newer versions of Node and NPM may fail to install the ServiceNow CLI.
+- **Node / NPM compatibility:** Newer versions of Node and NPM may fail to install the ServiceNow CLI.
 - **Security / Host integrity:** Running "*.run"-installers directly on the host seemed sus.

 ## How to Install